 Phenomena gems appear on all levels in the gemstone market – from high to low end.
-Like regular gemstones, a phenomena gemstones’ value is determined by how rare and desirable they are to the consumers.
+Like regular gemstones, a phenomena gemstones’ value is determined by rarity and desirability.

 A. PHENOMENA CAUSED BY STRUCTURE

 Diffraction is a special type of interference phenomenon.
-Instead of producing areas of only bright and dark, this phenomenon produces pure spectral hues red, yellow, orange, green, blue, and violet.
-This happens with gemstones that have different stack layers of alternating materials with different Refractive Indexes (RIs).
+Instead of bright or dark areas, this phenomenon produces pure colors like red, yellow, orange, green, blue, or violet.
+This happens because the stone has different layers of alternating materials.
+Which makes the light interact with different Refractive Indexes (RIs).

-For opals diffraction is the most important phenomenon.
-If you magnify opal’s structure with a powerful microscope, you would see it made up of millions of tiny spheres (called silica) stacked in layers to give a regular three-dimensional arrangement.
+For opals, diffraction is the most important phenomenon.
+If you magnify opal’s structure with a powerful microscope, you would see millions of tiny spheres (called silica).
+This silica stacked in layers to give a regular three-dimensional arrangement.
 What holds this structure together is some different kind of silica and water.
-This small difference in RI between spheres causes the light to diffract which is called play-of-color.
+This small difference in RI between spheres causes the light to diffract which called play-of-color.
 Smaller spheres produce blue to green play-of-color and larger spheres produce red.

-Opal is actually quite unique as they come in all different quality grades and therefore different ‘price levels’ in the gemstone market.
-Opal is definitely considered one of the most popular phenomena gems and it is mounted in jewelry to suit any consumer’s budget.
+Opal actually comes in many different quality grades.
+Thus has different ‘price levels’ in the gemstone market.
+Opal is one of the most popular phenomenon gems.

-Most famous gemstones who have this effect is the Pearl Nacre also known as the mother of pearl as it is composed of two different materials: aragonite and conchiolin.
-In the trade, a special term ‘orient’ is used for pearl iridescence effect.
+Most famous gemstones who have this effect are the Pearl Nacre also known as the mother of pearl.
+The gem made of two different materials: aragonite and conchiolin.
+In the trade, the pearl iridescence effect has a special term called ‘orient.’

 B. PHENOMENA CAUSED BY INCLUSIONS

-The most famous ‘chatoyancy’ gemstone is cat’s eye chrysoberyl.
-The gem’s striking “eye” is caused by parallel needle-like inclusions or fine hollow tubes which when rough cut correctly reflect light to create a silky sheen called chatoyancy.
+The most famous ‘chatoyancy’ gemstone is the cat’s eye chrysoberyl.
+The gem’s striking “eye” is from parallel needle-like inclusions of fine hollow tubes.
+When the rough cut correctly, it reflects the light to create a silky sheen called chatoyancy.

 Cutters produce the best cat’s eye gems by cutting the cabochon’s base parallel to gem’s inclusions.
 This cutting style concentrates the sheen across the dome of the cabochon.

-In addition to chatoyancy, top grade cat’s eye gems especially chrysoberyl show ‘milk and honey’ look.
-This affect is seen if the light source is placed at the right angles of the cat’s eye so one side of the stone looks milky while the other retains the honey look.
+In addition to chatoyancy, top-grade cat’s eye chrysoberyl shows ‘milk and honey’ look.
+When the light source is set at the right angle, this effect can be seen.
+Thus, the cat’s eye one side looks milky while the other retains the honey look.

 Other gemstones like Tourmaline or quartz can also chatoyancy.
-In fact, I just discovered that even tanzanite if having the right type of inclusions can also display cat’s eye, this is exceptionally rare and I was quite shocked with this discovery.
+In fact, I discovered that even tanzanite has it.
+If the right type of inclusions is in the stone, it can also display cat’s eye.
+This is exceptionally rare and I was quite shocked by this discovery.
 But, in the end, no gemstone can match the fine cat’s eye chrysoberyls appearance or value.

 Summary of how the value of the cat’s eye ranges from least expensive to most expensive are provided below.